7. Registering background listeners

 {% endtabs %}

-That's it.
-Your listener is now set up to get timeline event updates from the Sentiance SDK in the background, and can work side-by-side with other plugins that your app requires.
+Your listener is now configured to receive timeline event updates from the Sentiance SDK in the background, with access to any non-Sentiance plugins you registered.

 {% endstep %}